pantheon-systems/documentation/source/partials/drupal-9/upgrade-site-requirements.md

-You might encounter significant issues if the site does not match these requirements.

-Before you continue, confirm that your site meets the following:
+Before you continue, confirm that your site meets the following requirements:

 - The site has the [Pantheon drops-8 repo](https://github.com/pantheon-systems/drops-8) in its Upstream.